Just like the big cats of the jungle, the cute little puppy you keep at home has retractable claws.

 Retracting the claws is something your cat should learn while it is still young and growing.

-This means that claws retraction is something that is both adaptable and teachable.
+This means that claw retraction is something that is both adaptable and teachable.

-Some cats might begin forgetting to retract their claws as they grow older, and they will need a little reminder from their human parents.
+Some cats might begin forgetting to retract their claws as they grow older and need a little reminder from their human parents.

-For younger cats, it is much easier for them to retract their claws.
+It is much easier for younger cats to retract their claws.

-This is because theirs are still short, and most often, they have no reason to pull out their claws.
+This is because theirs are still short, and they often have no reason to pull out their claws.

 For the older ones, their claws might grow longer than the sheath, and retraction becomes an issue.